Lleeshen/COEN-20/README.md

 Lab 2: Return numbers and other things from functions with parameters in Assembly

 Lab 3: Copy 512 bits using different types of LDR instructions

+Lab 4: Find Pixel Addresses and BitMap Addresses given pixel location;
+      This is used in the driver main program to generate fractals.